 Iceland’s Ring Road, known as the ‘1’ is one of the most popular routes to take around the whole of Iceland.
 Although, this doesn’t mean to say you might take the odd side trip on your way around.
 The Ring Road is mostly paved and makes for easy driving in Iceland, especially if you’re driving on the opposite side of the road like I was.

 After 10 days of driving around this beautiful country in my Go Campers campervan, I’m by no means an expert.
 But I’ve put together some tips and advice for driving around Iceland.
 Please take special note of the speed limits.
 As I learnt my lesson the hard way!

 Read about my campervan experience driving in Iceland here: Hiring a campervan in Iceland

 Driving in Iceland Rules and Regulations

 - It’s against the law to operate after drinking alcohol in Iceland (same as UK + UK).

 - Icelandic law states that you must have headlights on at all times – both day and night.

 - Seatbelts must be worn.

-- Hands-free equipment must be used if using a phone.
+- Hands-free equipment must be used if using a phone whilst driving in Iceland.